-Michael Reese Health Trust, a philanthropy with assets of $159 million, is committed to the principle that all Chicagoans should have equal access to health solutions.
+Michael Reese Health Trust, a philanthropy with assets of $159 million, is committed to the principle of ensuring all Chicagoans have access to the resources needed to live healthy lives.
 Gayla Brockman, President and CEO, believes that foundations should speak out in support of grantees and the communities they serve.
 In a previous job, as head of a foundation in Kansas City, she experienced firsthand what a foundation can accomplish by engaging in advocacy.
 She brought this perspective into a year-long strategic planning process which led to the adoption of a framework based on three pillars: grantmaking, incubation partnerships, and advocacy.

 However, getting to agreement on how to move forward into advocacy was neither quick nor easy.
 So, Michael Reese reached out to Rakove and Strassberger.
 Both were known to Michael Reese; Roberta Rakove because of her statewide reputation as a Medicaid expert and her role as Senior Vice President for External Affairs at Sinai Health Systems, and Suzanne Strassberger because of her role as JUF’s Associate Vice President for Government Affairs and State Director.

 Originally, the work was organized around the basics of an advocacy initiative: creating an agenda, expanding staff capacity, forming partnerships with allies, and developing relationships with politicians and other influential leaders.
 We changed our minds after stakeholder interviews.

 Boards of nonprofits- be they Boards of hospitals, libraries, foundations, or human service agencies- play critical roles in advocacy.
 They are decision-makers and “messengers” to outside audiences.
 Their perspectives can illuminate debate.
 They know influential people and can use that to expand impact.
 Their power to stop an advocacy position from moving forward is always frustrating to staff.